pianodaemon/voltron/README.md

 ## Voltron (Ready To Form Voltron)
+Voltron's goals are:
-Voltron stands for tampering the liberty server xml file through a command line approach.
+- It stands for tampering the liberty server xml file through a command line approach.
+- It can monitor and manage registered resources from Liberty by using Java Management Extensions (JMX) managed beans (MBeans)

 ### Build and deploy in production
 #### Compile and bundle along with dependencies for later execution